 This program is offered for those desiring advanced training beyond the Master of Divinity level.
-It offers specialized biblical training, and is designed for those, such as teachers, whose calling requires advanced graduate work.
+The Th.M. is designed for those who want specialized biblical training for pastoral ministry and for those, such as teachers, whose calling requires advanced academic work, including those planning to do Ph.D. work.

 The student entering this program must demonstrate superior ability and maturity and must have earned a Master of Divinity degree or its equivalent from a recognized seminary.
 A 3.0 grade point average (on a 4.0 scale) must have been achieved in Master of Divinity work.
 (A rare exception may be granted by the faculty in case of extremely mitigating circumstances.)
 Graduates of DBTS who apply for the Th.M. program should fill out a special application form.
 Those new to the Seminary must go through the normal application procedure.